wynn0123/cap/docs/guide/index.md

 ## Adding the Cap widget

 ### Server-side
-Cap is fully self-hosted, so you'll need to start a server with the Cap API running at the same URL as specified in the `data-api-endpoint` attribute.
+Cap is fully self-hosted, so you'll need to start a server with the Cap API running at the same URL as specified in the `cap-api-endpoint` attribute.
 This is easy since we've already pre-made a library to help you generate and validate challenges for you.

 Start by installing it using npm or bun: